 This is the blog of Lindsay Bremner, set up to record intersections between architecture, geology and politics.
 It is interested in architecture as geological form(ul)ation, in the political life of geo-architecture and in the history of geological thought in architecture.
 It is a vehicle for recording and disseminating work being undertaken through research, field work and teaching at the University of Westminster, London, UK.

-Lindsay Bremner is Professor and Director of Architectural Research in the School of Architecture and the Built Environment at the University of Westminster.
-She was previously Professor of Architecture in the Tyler School of Art at Temple University in Philadelphia (2006 – 2011) and Chair of Architecture at the University of the Witwatersrand in Johannesburg (1998 – 2004).
-She is an award-winning architect and writer and published, lectured and exhibited widely on the transformation of Johannesburg after the end of apartheid, including the book, Writing the City into Being: Essays on Johannesburg 1998 – 2008 (Johannesburg: Fourthwall Books) available here.
-She partnered with Mashabane Rose Architects for a second placed entry in the Freedom Square Competition in Kliptown, Soweto in 2002 and with 26’10 South Architects for the award winning Sans Souci Cinema project, also in Kliptown, Soweto between 2004-2007.
+Bremner was previously Professor of Architecture in the Tyler School of Art at Temple University in Philadelphia (2006 – 2011) and Chair of Architecture at the University of the Witwatersrand in Johannesburg (1998 – 2004).
+She has published, lectured and exhibited widely on the Indian Ocean and the transformation of Johannesburg after the end of apartheid, including the book, Writing the City into Being: Essays on Johannesburg 1998 – 2008 (Johannesburg: Fourthwall Books) available here.

 Bremner holds a B.Arch degree from the University of Cape Town and M.Arch and DSc.Arch degrees from the University of the Witwatersrand, Johannesburg.